GAIA-UNIL/G2S/README.md

 3. Run `CompileG2S`
 4. Add compiled file in the MATLAB path
 * Solution 3, for windows (all versions)
+0. If needed install [python](https://www.python.org/downloads/) with the option to add it to the Path
 1. Open MATLAB
 2. Install a compiler, available [here](https://mathworks.com/matlabcentral/fileexchange/52848-matlab-support-for-mingw-w64-c-c-compiler)
 3. Go to `build/build-matlab`
 4. Run `CompileG2S`
 5. Add compiled file in the MATLAB path